Snorri Thorfinnsson

 Snorri Thorfinnsson (Old Norse and Icelandic: Snorri Þorfinnsson or Snorri Karlsefnisson; most likely born between 1004 and 1013, and died c.
-1090) was the son of explorers Thorfinn Karlsefni and Gudrid Thorbjarnardóttir.
+1090) was the son of the explorers Thorfinn Karlsefni and Gudrid Thorbjarnardóttir.
 He is considered to be the first child of European descent to be born in the Americas, apart from Greenland.
 He became an important figure in the Christianisation of Iceland.